For iOS 16, macOS Ventura

 Once you select a conversation with VO-Space, keyboard focus will be placed in the message text field; type your message and press Return to send it.
 When a participant in the open conversation responds, VoiceOver will speak the sender’s name, followed by the contents of their message; past messages in the conversation can be viewed by interacting with the “Messages collection.”

 From within the conversations collection, you can quickly jump to the messages collection by pressing VO-J; pressing VO-J again will focus on the message text field, where you can type and edit your message.
 Additional options for a participant in the open conversation can be found in that participant’s popup menu; keep in mind that participants’ popup menus can either be located in between the conversations and messages collections or at the bottom of the window.
 To access settings for the open conversation, choose Conversation > Show details (or press Command-I) or click the “Info” button in the toolbar.

 A tip for quickly navigating the app

 While the interface of the Messages app can seem a little busy, there is one trick that I use to jump to my most used elements from anywhere in the window, VoiceOver hotspots.
 To do this, I assign the conversations and messages collections, and the message text field, to hotspots 1, 2, and 3 respectively.

-In the future, whenever I want to navigate to the conversations collection, I can get there simply by pressing VO-1 from anywhere in the window.
+In the future, whenever you want to navigate to the conversations collection, you can get there simply by pressing VO-1 from anywhere in the window.
 Repeat this process for other elements you want quick access to, so all you have to remember is the numbers you assigned them to.

 Creating a conversation